Shaker-H/Shaker-H/README.md

 👋 **Hi, I'm Shaker!**

 🚀 **Summary**
-I'm an **Aspiring Software Developer & DevOps Engineer** with experience in AWS, software development, and data analysis.
+I'm an **Software Developer & DevOps Engineer** with experience in AWS, software development, and data analysis.
 My background in science and technology, combined with my intensive training at Makers Academy, has equipped me with strong problem-solving skills and adaptability.
 I thrive in cross-functional teams and am eager to continue expanding my technical knowledge.

 🛠️ **Tech Stack**
 - Programming Languages: Python, JavaScript, Ruby